Sail: Material

 Sail characteristics derive, in part, from the design, construction and the attributes of the fibers, which are woven together to make the sail cloth.
 There are several key factors in evaluating a fiber for suitability in weaving a sail-cloth: initial modulus, breaking strength (tenacity), creep, and flex strength.
 Both the initial cost and its durability of the material define its cost-effectiveness over time.

-Traditionally, sails were made from flax or cotton canvas.
-Materials used in sails, as of the 21st century, include nylon for spinnakers—where light weight and elastic resistance to shock load are valued—and a range of fibers, used for triangular sails, that includes Dacron, aramid fibers—including Kevlar, and other liquid crystal polymer fibers—including Vectran.
+Traditionally, sails were made from flax or cotton canvas, although Scandinavian, Scottish and Icelandic cultures used woolen sails from the 11th into the 19th centuries.
+Materials used in sails, as of the 21st century, include nylon for spinnakers, where light weight and elastic resistance to shock load are valued and a range of fibers, used for triangular sails, that includes Dacron, aramid fibers including Kevlar, and other liquid crystal polymer fibers including Vectran.
 Woven materials, like Dacron, may specified as either high or low tenacity, as indicated, in part by their denier count (a unit of measure for the linear mass density of fibers).